ox1d3x3/guestwifigen/README.md

 Add VLAN tagging, MAC filtering, or bandwidth limits (future roadmap)

 📜 License
-MIT License — do whatever you like, but attribution is appreciated.
+GPL-3.0 license — do whatever you like, but attribution is appreciated.